tanordheim/dotfiles/README.md

 ## Required fonts

-The DejaVu Sans Mono for Powerline font must be installed.
+The Iosevka Term Regular font must be installed.